tari-project/tari/RFC/src/RFC-0120_Consensus.md

 #### Total_kernel_offset

-This is total summed offset of all the transactions contain in this block.
+This is total summed offset of all the transactions contained in this block.

 The total_kernel_offset MUST confirm to the following: